mbrady4/mbrady4.github.io/content/post/visualization/index.md

 ## Wrapping Up

-In this essay, we covered the basic principles of creating principles visualizations.
+In this essay, we covered the basic principles of creating visualizations.
 Further, we experimented with a process to quickly build a minimum viable visualization and then, if necessary, use our principles to transform our minimum viable visuallization into a presentable visualization.